jtpio/jtpio.github.io/_posts/2014-10-22-meetup-malmo-language.md

 </p>

 <p>
   After getting the response, the answer for the question needs to be filtered and passed to the analyzer.
-Then if the response contains any cursor (the "next" property), use it to retrieve the next data.
+Then if the response contains any cursor (the "next" property), use it to retrieve the next data (apparently Meetup limits the number of results to 200 per page, even though there is no limit set in the request).
 </p>

 <p>